stablelane/todo-list/README.md

-# Task Manager App
+# Todo List

-A simple Task Manager application built with Node.js, Express, and MongoDB.
+A simple Todo-List application built with Node.js, Express, and MongoDB.

 ## Installation